How to Help Your Partner Deal with Depression?

 It is courageous for you to stand by your partner all through their toughest times and there will be instances where you feel that your actions are of no use.
-Your partner is still very angry, engaged in overthinking, has lost interest in pleasure and tried to withdraw them but you don’t need to take anything personally.
-They are showing the symptoms of depression which can be cured with your love amalgamated with therapy.
+Your partner is still very angry, engaged in overthinking, has lost interest in pleasure, and tried to withdraw them but you don’t need to take anything personally.
+Your Partner is just showing the symptoms of depression which can be cured with your love amalgamated with therapy.

 7. Take Care Of Yourself

-While you are coping with depression in a partner, it is also very important to take care of yourself.
+While you are supporting your partner with depression, it is also very important to take care of yourself.
 Moreover, it would be nice if you inspire your partner to follow the self-care routine that you are going through.
 For example:

 - Eat healthy food